 Subdivision 10 requires the municipality to pay supplemental benefits required by Minnesota Statutes, Section 424A.10 to members who are at least age 50 and survivors.
+These are the \$1,000 or \$2,000 amounts payable to members and survivors, respectively, who receive a retirement benefit to help them pay income tax on the retirement benefits they are receiving.
 The Department of Revenue is required to reimburse the municipality for the supplemental benefits paid, as required under current law.

-Subdivision 11 requires the board of trustees to notify the Department of Revenue and the State Auditor regarding the termination of the retirement plan at least 30 days prior to the effective date of the termination of the retirement plan.
+Subdivision 11 requires the board of trustees to notify the Department of Revenue and the State Auditor regarding the termination of the retirement plan later date prior to the effective date of the termination of the retirement plan.